lmiroslaw/AzureBigComputeLabsEMEA/GetTooledUp.md

 # Get Tooled Up for Azure Big Compute #

-Before you begin the labs, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier (and more fun)!
+Before you begin to work with Azure Big Compute & HPC, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier (and more fun)!
 These utilities can either be installed on your laptop, or you can provision a  linux or windows VM in Azure, and install them there.

 A good option for Linux folks is to install the Linux tools into the Ubuntu Bash shell on Windows 10.
 There is a quick HOWTO on this online <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.

-## Brown Belt Tools:
+## Universal & Essential Tools:
 1) Azure CLI - Command Line Interface to manage your Azure datacenter.
 2) Storage Explorer - Utility to help you interact with Azure storage objects such as files & object storage.
 3) azcopy - utility for copying large datasets in and out of Azure efficiently.

-## Black Belt Tools:
+## Azure Batch Tools:
 1) Azure Batch Shipyard
 2) Azure Batch CLI Extensions
+3) Azure Batch Explorer

+## Automation & Development Tools
-3) Github & ARM Templates
+1) Github & ARM Templates
+2) Visual Studio Code & Visual Studio

 ***
 ## Azure CLI 2.0